 Some employers deliberately miscalculate overtime to avoid paying it.
 As a result, tax authorities penalize overtime misclassifications and payroll mistakes such as deliberate underpayment.
 Failing to calculate overtime correctly can cost you in back wages, back interest and penalties.

 In most circumstances, you can determine whether an employee is exempt from overtime by applying 2 simple tests:

 - Salary level test: Do they earn less than $684 a week ($35,568 a year)?
 Note, this includes salaried/exempt employees.

 - Duties test: Do their job duties involve high-level executive, professional or administrative tasks, such as supervising 2 or more employees?

 The duties test can sometimes be challenging to apply, so the Department of Labor provides fact sheets with more details to help you determine whether an employee is exempt.
 Check your state overtime laws with your state’s department of labor as well.

 5. Failing to File Required Paperwork

-The Fair Labor Standards Act requires employers to maintain accurate payroll records identifying information about non-exempt workers, how many hours they worked and how much they earned.
-Records that must be kept include:
+The FLSA requires employers to maintain accurate payroll records identifying information about non-exempt workers, how many hours they worked and how much they earned.
+Those records must include: